Nospoko/algrtm-blog/blog/source/_posts/MIDI-velocity-transformer.md

 {% algrtmImgBanner MIDI-velocity-transformer/banner-1.jpg pianoroll %}

 The piano is a versatile and suprisingly complex instrument.
 It is capable of evoking a vast range of emotions and captivating audiences with its melodies.
 The pianist, seated before this majestic instrument, becomes a conduit for the composer's intentions, imbuing each note with a depth of feeling that transcends mere sound.
-The same composition can be played in infinite number of ways varying form artist to artist, his mood and expression choice.
-It is in this realm of pianistic artistry that the quest for perfection unfolds—a quest that often centers around the mastery of dynamic expression.
+The same composition can be played in an infinite number of ways varying form artist to artist, his mood and expression choice.
+It is in this realm of pianistic artistry that the quest for perfection unfolds - a quest that often centers around the mastery of dynamic expression.

 Dynamic expression in piano performance is more than simply playing notes at varying volumes.
 It encompasses the delicate interplay of timing, touch, and nuance, allowing a performer to breathe life into the music.
 It allows a pianist to shape the music and add depth to their interpretation by creating tension, release, highlighting important phrases, passing composer's intention and his own artistic interpretation.

 Whether it's the gentle caress of a soft passage or the thunderous roar of a climactic crescendo, the ability to model dynamic expression is at the core of what makes a piano performance truly captivating.
 Join us on our first step towards understanding this complex algorithm that drives human expression, where we will try and teach an AI not how to compose - but how to play.

 *"Talking about music is like dancing about architecture"*, so we invite you to listen to provided samples in order to understand the results and data flow of our project.

 ### Why is velocity important?

 Velocity is a crucial element in music dynamics, determining the force with which a note is played, which profoundly influences the emotional quality of music.